-This new class for grades 6-8 will return soon!
+This new class for grades 6-8 is in session!
 We have a growing group of insightful, lovely kids and a marvelous curriculum that invites reflection on our Christian tradition in relevant, meaningful ways.
 Please bring your middle schoolers so they can benefit from this wonderful offering!

 Remember to ask the ushers in the sanctuary for the Children's Bulletins/activity sheets and crayons for those days when your kids join you in church and need some help being engaged.